leonf0/Digital-Market-Making-with-Reinforcement-Learning/README.md

 **Terminal Liquidation Penalty ($T$):**
 $$T = \lambda q_T^2$$

 Imposes an episode-level objective without interfering with intermediate learning.
-The quadratic form ensures that the penalty is always positive and that large positions are exponentially penalized—a $q_T = 10$ position incurs 100× the penalty of $q_T = 1$.
+The quadratic form ensures that the penalty is always positive and that large positions are exponentially penalized, a $q_T = 10$ position incurs 100× the penalty of $q_T = 1$.

 ### 2.3 Reward Scaling and Multi-Objective Balance